 If you are the one paying money towards a permanent spousal support order, it is crucial that you plan your finances accordingly so you do not fall behind on payments and into trouble with the court.
-If you are receiving the spousal support, you will need to make a genuine effort to become self-sufficient, or else the court could retract the order.

 Working with our attorneys can immediately take the stress off your shoulders when it comes to your spousal support calculations.
 You will be putting an entire team of dedicated legal professionals to work for you, allowing us to critically analyze your situation and guide you in the right direction.
-Why not start with a free consultation today to learn more about our services and your choices?
+Why not start with a consultation today to learn more about our services and your choices?
 You only need to call (845) 605-4330 to begin.